 Most people know about the Chernobyl tragedy which happened in 1986.
 Reactor 4 exploded and released a radiation cloud that covered most parts of Europe.
 Today, a lot of people still work to keep the radiation levels down.
-The area is still uninhabited except for the workers who stay.
+The area is mainly uninhabited except for the workers who stay.
 Some people don’t know that you can visit the exclusion zone with permission.
 The only way to get this is by booking a tour.
 Is it dangerous?
 No, the radiation level in the exclusion zone is generally lower than in large cities.
-Worst case you get as much radiation as an X-ray.
+You will end up with less radiation than a medical X-ray.
 You get tested before leaving the exclusion zone.

-Me and a friend booked a tour in September 2016.
+A friend and I booked a tour in September 2016.
 We departed early in the morning.
 Our first stop was… the checkpoint of course.

 We then proceeded to a kindergarten on the road.

 We passed some offices where people come to work for 2 weeks.
-Afterwards they return home and stay for 2 week before returning to the exclusion zone again.
+Afterwards, they return home and stay for 2 weeks before returning to the exclusion zone again.

-There was a big school and a swimming pool in Pripyat.
+A big school and swimming pool in Pripyat.

 We came across the famous amusement park of Pripyat.

-We then proceeded back to Kiev.
-At the checkpoint of the exclusion zone we were tested for radiation.
+We then proceeded back to Kyiv.
+At the checkpoint of the exclusion zone, we were tested for radiation.